 Full coverage works best if you want a completely flawless look.
 It will hide most skin issues and discolorations.

 For the best results, choose the lightest coverage liquid foundation to cover your skin issues.
-Heavier foundations can look unnatural and mask-like and may actually make acne, fine lines, and other skin issues look worse.
+Heavier foundation can look unnatural and mask-like and may actually make acne, fine lines, and other skin issues look worse.

 Liquid foundation is available in a variety of finishes, which determine how much it reflects light when applied to the skin.
 Certain finishes work better for some skin types than others, so keep your skin type in mind when choosing a finish.